d1snin/ktor-static-authentication/README.md

 ### Static authentication for Ktor

-This library provides `StaticAuthenticationProvider` for Ktor that can be used to authenticate requests using the `Static` schema and the corresponding static token.
+This library provides `StaticTokenAuthenticationProvider` for Ktor that can be used to authenticate requests using pre-configured static token.
+Token must be passed within the request headers as follows: `Authorization: Bearer <static_token>`

 ### Installation